snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 | E-commerce transaction item | `transaction_item` | `com.snowplowanalytics.snowplow` | `jsonschema` | `1-0-0`       |
 | Structured event            | `event`            | `com.google.analytics`           | `jsonschema` | `1-0-0`       |

-<h2 id="combinedConfiguration">4.
-Event fingerprint</h2>
+<h2 id="fingerprint">4.
+New event fingerprint enrichment</h2>

-Duplicate events are a hot topic in the Snowplow community - see the recent blog post [Dealing with duplicate event IDs] [duplicate-event-blog] for a detailed exploration of the phenomenon.
+Duplicate events are a hot topic in the Snowplow community - see the recent blog post [Dealing with duplicate event IDs] [duplicate-event-post] for a detailed exploration of the phenomenon.

 As a first step in making it easier to identify and quarantine duplicates, this release introduces a new [Event fingerprint enrichment] [event-fingerprint-enrichment].